 Once you have your name, you can work on completing your brand:

-- Download our free brand toolkit.
+- Download our free brand strategy toolkit.
 This gives you all the tools you’ll need to complete a brand strategy.

 - Build out your messaging.
 Follow our guides to find your voice, personality, tagline, value prop, and brand messaging pillars.